isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 **c.
 What period does the rental relief cover?**

-*	TGenerally, the rental relief covers the first 2 months within the period of April to July 2020 for qualifying commercial properties, and the first month within the period of April to May 2020 for other non-residential properties (e.g. industrial and office properties).
+*	Generally, the rental relief covers the first 2 months within the period of April to July 2020 for qualifying commercial properties, and the first month within the period of April to May 2020 for other non-residential properties (e.g. industrial and office properties).

 *	For SME tenant-occupiers which meet the criteria for the additional rental relief, the additional rental relief covers a further 2 months within the period of April to July 2020 for qualifying commercial properties, and a further 1 month in April to May 2020 for other non-residential properties.